rbind/robinlovelace/content/post/2025-01-03-2024-retrospective/index.md

 (In some countries such as Germany, academics are civil servants.)

 More specifically, accepting the offer to work part time in a new part of central government, devoted to a topic that I am passionate about, was exciting.
-Iit allowed me to build a data and digital team and help shape a rapidly-evolving organisation.
+It allowed me to build a data and digital team and help shape a rapidly-evolving organisation.
 Furthermore, I knew that the role in Active Travel England would allow me to work on projects that will have huge impacts for years to come, while continuing to work with outstanding people as part of my main career in academia.

 The job at ATE didn't come out of the blue.